 Flagging reviews that breach our guidelines is a great way to help us protect our platform!
 We ask that you flag reviews fairly, consistently, and only when you genuinely believe there's a problem.

 What is the flagging tool for consumers?

 Consumers can let us know about reviews that break the rules by clicking the flag icon below a review.
 Our Content Integrity Team will assess the review and, depending on the outcomes of their investigation, the review will stay online or be removed.

 Activities that we consider to be misuse include, but aren't limited to:

 Example: John doesn't like Company A because he's had a bad experience with them, so he flags 15 of their 5-star reviews.
 John simply wants to get these reviews removed.

-Example: Trustpilot user Steve can see that one of the 5-star reviews for Company B he notified last month is still visible on Trustpilot.
-After Steve flagged it, the review was investigated by Trustpilot’s Compliance Team who found, correctly, that it didn't contravene the User Guidelines.
-That’s why it’s back online.
-Steve doesn’t like Company B, so he flags the review again.
+Example: John can see that one of the 5-star reviews for Company A that he flagged last month is still visible on Trustpilot.
+After John flagged it, the review was investigated by our Content Integrity Team who found, correctly, that it didn't contravene our guidelines.
+John simply doesn’t like Company A, so he flags the review again.

-If we're able to document misuse of our services, our usual process is to send a warning to the user in question to inform them about the problem(s) and request them to stop.
-If they persist with the behaviour, our Compliance Team may block access to their account.
+Our usual process is to send a warning to the person in question to inform them about the problem(s) and ask them to stop flagging reviews incorrectly.
+If they persist, or the behavior is particularly severe, we might block access to their account.